Daniel Grossberg: Proposed settlement

-Grossberg declined to signed the proposed settlement.
+Grossberg declined to signed the proposed settlement, though he later agreed to pay a reduced amount of $2,000 in early February 2026.

 Response

 Grossberg has consistently maintained his innocence throughout the investigation and has declined to resign from office, despite calls for his resignation from various sources.
 Grossberg did release a public statement on July 11, 2025, to his social media stating the following regarding the commission's findings:

 "After almost a year of investigations, the Ethics Commission cleared me of 39 bogus allegations this week.
 I am confident they will dismiss the remaining three allegations in a fair hearing with sworn witnesses under penalty of perjury.
 Despite political smears and unproven sensationalism by the Lexington paper the commission did not charge that there was probable cause on any sexual harassment.
 The commission found no sexual harassment took place..."

+2026 allegation by former college classmate

+In May 2026, the Lexington Herald-Leader reported that Christina Ross, a former classmate of Grossberg at Grinnell College, alleged that Grossberg assaulted her in 2005, when she was an 18-year-old freshman and he was a 26-year-old senior.
+Ross alleged that he had initiated contact when she was 17 years old.
+According to the newspaper, Ross's account was documented in a 2005 Grinnell Police Department report after she reported Grossberg's behavior to campus security, which then reported it to local police.

+Ross told the newspaper that Grossberg repeatedly asked her for sex, that she refused, and that he grabbed her wrist and tried to prevent her from leaving her dorm room.
+The Herald-Leader reported that the Grinnell Police Department confirmed the authenticity of the police report and that two former classmates corroborated aspects of Ross's account.
+Grossberg denied the allegation, stating that he had never previously heard the claims and that the alleged incident "did not happen".

+Following publication of the report, Kentucky Democratic Party chair Colmon Elridge renewed his call for Grossberg to resign.